 Tom (Thomas John Edmund Anstey) is one of the chief researchers of this Anstey project.
 During the latter stages of his ‘Anstey’ surname and family research, he drew some quite extraordinary pedigrees into a huge black scrapbook that he had bought for the purpose, known today as the ‘Black Book’.
-In ‘ANSTEY: The Stoke Gifford Branch‘, Tom’s great grandnephew and fellow researcher Gary notes the following regarding this amazing Anstey ancestral heirloom.
+In our co-authored book ‘ANSTEY: The Stoke Gifford Branch‘, I (Gary) wrote the following regarding my great granduncle Tom‘s amazing ancestral heirloom.

 Tom’s Black Book 1913/14

 Over the past century, Tom’s Black Book has become the oracle to turn to in order to answer various genealogical questions raised about the Stoke Gifford Ansteys.
 For example in 1946, when John Saunders and his family were visiting Tom’s brother Ted (then guardian of the Black Book), John noted that he and Ted “reviewed the Black Book on numerous occasions during [his] visit in 1946.
 Several meals were disrupted as Ted got up to recheck an ancestor under discussion.”

 There are a couple of myths surrounding Tom’s Black Book that I should dispel.
 The first is that somehow the entirety of Tom’s research lies within its pages.
 This is simply not the case – in fact, not even the entirety of Tom’s Stoke Gifford research lies within its pages.
 The second myth is that Tom’s Black Book is somehow the same thing as Nigel A. Anstey’s 1997 electronic document summarising his South Gloucestershire research findings.
 Even though Nigel’s document does include many details of the contents of Tom’s Black Book, they are not at all the same thing.